Jack-Simmonds/PythonTrafficSimulator/README.md

 # PythonTrafficSimulator [in progress]
 Python Traffic Simulator implements the Intelligent Driver Model to simulate basic 2-dimensional traffic from a top-down perspective.
-When using this repository, use the file "IDM.py" to access the simulation rather than "main.py" (temporary)
+When using this repository, use the file "IDMDemo1.py" for a short demonstration of the simulation.

 ## Intelligent Driver Model:
 The intelligent driver model uses two ordinary differential equations to define the movement of each car in the system.